Roll Your Own Ruby Type Checking: Part 1

 and after

-are very simple setter methods that store a lambda in a class variable, so that it can be used later.
+methods are very simple setters that store a lambda in a class variable, so that it can be used later.
 We’ll call this the hook context for a method.

 module Hooks